naoshibaikyu/superbuddn/epilogues/sfd_does_things.md

 Ooming!
 Hang on a second.
 Hello?
-- Barry?
+Barry?
-- Adam?
+Adam?
-- Oan you believe this is happening?
+Can you believe this is happening?
-- I can't.
+I can't.
 I'll pick you up.
 Looking sharp.
 Use the stairs.
 Your father
 paid good money for those.